-The purpose of LWIH support groups is to support people with IH.
+The purpose of LWIH community is to provide an environment for people with IH.
 Therefore, only people with an Idiopathic Hypersomnia diagnosis are permitted to attend our meetings.
 Exceptions to this rule will be at the discretion of the group facilitators only.

-We will from time to time have special meetings that are aimed at parents of children (adults or minors) with IH so parents are encouraged to register their interest in our meetings.
+If there is enough interest we will have special meetings that are aimed at parents of children (adults or minors) with IH so parents are encouraged to register their interest in our meetings.
 We will contact them when meetings relevant to them have been scheduled.
 If your child is over eighteen years of age their consent will be required prior to your attendance at LWIH meetings.

 *NSW & VIC add an hour during daylight savings.

 Would you like to attend one of our group meetings?

 You will only need to read the group guidelines and fill in the attendee form once (prior to your first meeting).
 Once we have received your completed form you will receive invitations via email prior to each of our meetings.
 If you would like to attend the meeting please click YES in the RSVP.
 If you do not want to attend the meeting click 'no' or ignore the invitation.
 You can request to be removed from the invitation list at any time.

 Please note: Attendee forms must be received at least 24hrs prior to your first meeting to ensure we have enough time to forward you an invitation.